hm-lang/core/proposals/iterator.md

         # function which deletes the current value at `peak`.
         # it will not appear when calling `next()`.
+        # the next value should also disappear from the underlying container,
+        # and this function should not be defined unless that is happening.
         FN? this.delete()
     );